jsonzilla/UTL/docs/module_json.md

 ### Some thoughts on implementation

-The main weakpoint of `utl::json` from the performance point of view is parsing  of object-heavy JSONs.
+The main weak-point of `utl::json` from the performance point of view is parsing  of object-heavy JSONs.

 Unfortunately, the issue is mostly caused by `std::map` insertion & iteration, which dominates the runtime.
 A truly suitable for the purpose container doesn't really exist in the standard library, and would need a custom implementation like in `RapidJSON`, which would reduce the standard library interoperability thus going against the main purpose of this library which is simplicity of use.